harshalpanchal2000/harshalpanchal2000/README.md

 ## **✨ About Me in 30 Secs ✨**

 - Hi there!
 I'm Harshal Panchal, a data science master's student with a passion for problem-solving.
-I have spent over five years working in the creative industry as an art director and visual designer, and my background has given me a unique perspective on the field of data science.
+With 3 years of industry experience as a Data Analyst & Python developer.
+Also, I have spent over five years working in the creative industry as an art director and visual designer, and my background in creative field has given me a unique perspective on the field of data science.
 I am known for my keen eye for aesthetics and my ability to turn complex data into insights that are easy for anyone to understand.
 I believe that data should not only be accurate but also visually appealing, and I enjoy telling stories through my data sets.

 - 💼 Data Analyst & Python Developer with 3 years of hands-on industry experience.
 - 👩🏻‍💻 Experienced Art Director & Visual Designer with 5 years of experience.